-The Company currently owns two of its properties through joint ventures with third parties and may also enter into similar arrangements in the future.
+The Company currently owns one of its properties through a joint venture with a third party and may also enter into similar arrangements in the future.
 Investments in joint ventures involve risks that are not otherwise present with properties which the Company owns entirely.
-In these investments, the Company does not have exclusive control or sole decision-making authority over the development, financing, leasing, management and other aspects of these investments.
+In this investment, the Company does not have exclusive control or sole decision-making authority over the development, financing, leasing, management and other aspects of these investments.
 As a result, the joint venture partner might have economic or business interests or goals that are inconsistent with the Company's goals or interests, take action contrary to the Company's interests or otherwise impede the Company's objectives.
-These investments involve risks and uncertainties, including the risk of the joint venture partner failing to provide capital and fulfill its obligations, which may result in certain liabilities to the Company for guarantees and other commitments, the risk of conflicts arising between the Company and its partners and the difficulty of managing or otherwise monitoring such business arrangements.
+The investment involves risks and uncertainties, including the risk of the joint venture partner failing to provide capital and fulfill its obligations, which may result in certain liabilities to the Company for guarantees and other commitments, the risk of conflicts arising between the Company ality partners and the difficulty of managing and resolving such conflicts, and the difficulty of managing or otherwise monitoring such business arrangements.
 The joint venture partner also might become insolvent or bankrupt, which may result in significant losses to the Company.
-Further, although the Company may own a controlling interest in a joint venture and may have authority over major decisions such as the sale or refinancing of investment properties, the Company may have fiduciary duties to the joint venture partners or the joint venture itself that may cause, or require, it to take or refrain from taking actions that it would otherwise take if it owned the investment properties outright.
+Further, although the Company may own a controlling interest in a joint venture and may have authority over major decisions such as the sale or refinancing of investment properties, the Company may have fiduciary duties to the joint venture partner is of that may cause, or require, it to take or refrain from taking actions that it would otherwise take if it owned the investment properties outright.